-We’re now on our 6th trip.
-Starting in Peoria, Illinois, we,ve travelled down down the Illinois River, joined the Mississippi and downstream to the Ohio River.
+Our 6th trip started in Peoria, Illinois.
+We travelled down down the Illinois River, joined the Mississippi and downstream to the Ohio River.
 Then up the Ohio River to Paducah, through the beautiful Kentucky Lakes and the Tennessee-Tombigbee Waterway to Demopolis, Alabama.
-We’ll return in the Spring of 2019 and hope to complete our Great Loop five years after we began.

 We returned to Alabama in March 2019, and are on our way to completing our Loop and crossing our wake in St Petersburg, Florida, hopefully before we fly home on May 28th.